opendedup/sdfs/src/readme.txt

 Known Limitation(s)

 	Testing has been limited thus far.
-Please test and report bugs Deleting of data and reclaiming of space has not been implemented yet.
-ETA: This will be available in the coming days.
-	Graceful exit if physical disk capacity is reached.
+Please test and report bugs Graceful exit if physical disk capacity is reached.
 ETA : Will be implemented shortly Maximum individual filesize within sdfs currently 250GB at 4k chunks and multiples of that at higher chunk sizes.